 Yaroslav Mihailovich Bandurak, Chief Technology Officer.
 Mr. Bandurak received his college degree from Lvov State University in Lvov, Ukraine, where he subsequently served as a member of the Geology Faculty from 1989 to 1995.
-He was the Chief Geologist of Textonic from 2003 to 2004 and Chief Geologist of Cadima Petroleum from 2001 to 2003.
+He was the Chief Geologist of Textonic from 2003 to April 2004 and Chief Geologist of Cadima Petroleum from May 2001 to 2003.
 He was a Geologist for Action Hydrocarbons from 2000 to 2001 and the Chief Geologist for South Kyrgyz Geological Expedition from 1995 to 2000.

 Erik Edzard Herlyn, Chief Operating Officer.
 Mr. Herlyn earned his Bachelor of Science at Trinity University Dublin in 1994 and his University degree in Production Engineering at the University of Bremen in 1996.
 From 1996 to 1999, he worked for Varuna AG in Baar, Switzerland.
 Varuna's objective was the investment and exploration of natural resources in the CIS States and Brazil.
 From 1999 to 2001, Mr. Herlyn worked as a consultant in the petroleum processing industry.
 Mr. Herlyn provided support for major oil companies in the Americas and Arabic countries in strategic, technical and financial projects.
-From 2001to 2006, Mr. Herlyn worked for BearingPoint Management Consulting, formerly KPMG Consulting.
-Part of his responsibility was the realization of major projects in the finance and petroleum industry.
-Erik Herlyn was Head of BearingPoint's insurance department in Switzerland.
-From 2006 to 2007, Mr. Herlyn worked for Capgemini Consulting in Switzerland.
+From August 2000 to July 2006, Mr. Herlyn worked for BearingPoint's insurance department in Switzerland.
+From August 2006 to July 2007, Mr. Herlyn worked for Capgemini Consulting in Switzerland.
+Mr. Herlyn was Head of the insurance department in Switzerland.
+From August 2006 to July 2007, Mr. Herlyn worked for Capgemini Consulting in Switzerland.
 Mr. Herlyn was Head of the insurance department in Switzerland.